Moltschun/f103-rtos-cmsis/README.md

 > [!NOTE]
 > This is one of the important components of the OS.
 It manages the tasks that we set ourselves, determining which of them will receive processor time at the moment.

 How does the Scheduler know when it's time to switch tasks?
-It needs his own metronome.
+It needs his own metronome
 > [!NOTE]
 > **SysTick (System Tick)** is a hardware timer (in the Cortex-M core) that generates an interrupt with a fixed
 > frequency (usually 1000 Hz, i.e. once every 1 ms).